Terms and Conditions

 1. send a message or communication that is offensive, abusive, defamatory (damages someone's reputation), obscene, menacing or illegal;

-2. cause annoyance, nuisance, inconvenience or needless worry to, or break the rights of, any other person;
+2. cause annoyance, nuisance, inconvenience or needless worry to, or infringe the rights of, any other person;

-4. deliberately receive, use, own, post, transmit or publish illegal material (including, but not limited to, images of child abuse);
+5. deliberately receive, use, own, post, make available, transmit or publish, offensive, harmful and/or illegal material (including images of child abuse);

-5. upload, download, post, publish or transmit any information, material or software that is protected by copyright or other ownership rights without the permission of its owner;
+6. upload, download, post, publish, make available or transmit any information, content, material or software that is protected by copyright or other ownership rights of another person (or company) without the permission of its owner;

-6. copy, distribute, attempt to disassemble, decompile, create derivative works of, reverse-engineer, modify, sub-license, or use for any other purposes any software or equipment we provide except:
+7. copy, distribute, make available, attempt to disassemble, decompile, create derivative works of, reverse-engineer, modify, sub-license, or use for any other purposes any software or equipment we provide except:

-i) as set out in Section V in respect of open source software; and
+i) as set out in Section W in respect of open source software; and

 ii) that you may make a back-up copy of the software we provide for your personal use; or

 8. use any of the services in a manner not consistent with reasonable residential domestic use;

 9. use any Internet Protocol (IP) address that we have not assigned to you.
 Put simply, you may not use the services to harm the service of another internet user or impersonate another user, whether on our network or external to our network.
 You acknowledge that we may change your Internet Protocol (IP) address from time to time without giving you notice as part of managing our network and providing services to our customers;